Phang6666/on-chain-detective/README.md

 # On-Chain Detective: Market & Cost Analysis

 ### 1. Project Overview
-As a Business Analyst aspirant, I built this live dashboard to monitor high-value transactions and operational costs on the Ethereum network.
+I built this live dashboard to monitor high-value transactions and operational costs on the Ethereum network.
 The goal was to translate raw blockchain data into actionable insights for trading or product teams.

 **[👉 Click Here to View Live Dashboard](https://dune.com/jet6666/crypto-market-activity-monitor)**